Case D

 - Speaks loudest to

-- CEO, Compliance Lawyer
+- CEO, Compliance Lead

 - Lesson

 - Hospital and lab CISO buying centers are real procurement gates.
-Most founders discover them six months too late.
+Most founders discover them months too late.

 Challenge.